samanthanicoleh/MartianDice/README.md

-Extras: Chat, Audio when the dice are rolled.

 Please note: it is my first time working on such a big project, so there are a few bugs in places.
 However, I have tried to maintain that the code is as secure and smooth-working as possible.